 Find out more about alcohol units and measures.
 For more information on the impact drinking can have on your health, take a look at our Effects of alcohol page.
 If you're worried about your drinking, you should consult your GP.

-Work out your alcohol units for yourself with this handy sum: Strength (ABV) x Volume (ml) ÷ 1000 = No. of units.
+If you can’t find your drink in our unit and calorie counter, work out your alcohol units for yourself with this handy sum: Strength (ABV) x Volume (ml) divided by 1000 = No. of units.

 Calories in alcohol